ewowi/StarDocs/docs/BasicsLed/ProjectionsAndMappings.md

 ```

 * 1D effect will have a led count of 20 (0..19): virtual leds
-* each virtual led is mapped to a number of physical leds.
-See above: some have 0 phyisical leds, some have more: this results in circles.
+* Each virtual led is mapped to a number of physical leds.
+In above example this results in circles.
 In total physical 241 leds are mapped
-* temporary: virtual leds without a mapping to physical leds are mapped here to led 0.
-This is a temporary workaround (and as a consequence 252 instead of 241 leds are mapped)
 * the mapping table is implemented as:

 ```
+struct PhysMap {
+  // bool isPhys = false; // 1 byte
+  // union {
+    std::vector<unsigned16> * indexes;
+    CRGB color;
+  // }; // 4 bytes
+}; // expected to be 5 bytes but is 8 bytes!!!

-std::vector<std::vector<unsigned16>> mappingTable;
+std::vector<PhysMap> mappingTable;
 ```

+Each PhysMap can be a color OR and array of physical pixels.
+For projections where a logical pixel is not mapped to a physical pixel (like LedV 0 and 1 in above example) the color variable is used to store (setPixelColor) and retreive (getPixelColor) the color.

+* To do: make union work so sizeof(PhysMap is less then 8)

+Example preview:

 <video width="248" autoplay><source src="https://github.com/ewowi/StarDocs/assets/1737159/637588d2-0f38-46ba-b765-a37acf5fd385" type="video/mp4"></video>